 The NET4GAS Group pays close attention to occupational health and safety.
 The primary objective is to ensure that every employee leaves the workplace as healthy as upon arrival.
 Efforts at maintaining a safe working environment target all parts of the workplace and apply not only to employees, but also to suppliers.
-No NET4GAS employees were seriously injured in 2022.
-Maintaining a high standard of workplace safety to eliminate the risks of injuries will remain one of the main priorities in the area of occupational health and safety in the forthcoming years.
+In 2023, neither NET4GAS employees nor employees of suppliers sustained a serious occupational injury resulting in incapacity for work.
+Maintaining a high standard of workplace safety to eliminate the risks of injuries will remain one of the main priorities in occupational health and safety.